Lane County Court Records

 Police Records: (541) 682-3775 (Monday–Friday, 10 a.m.–6 p.m.; Saturday, 11 a.m.–4 p.m.)

-Background checks performed by the Sheriff’s Office cover only contacts with that agency.
+Keep in mind that a background check from the Sheriff's Office covers only contacts with that agency.
 For a comprehensive statewide criminal history check, contact the Oregon State Police CJIS Division.
 The fee for a fingerprint-based Oregon criminal record check is $33.00, payable by check or money order to Oregon State Police.
-Requests are mailed to:
+Mail requests to:

 Oregon State Police, CJIS Unit 11